ebeshero/UpTransformation/Syllabus.md

 * Identity transformation
 * xsl:apply-templates and the @select attribute
 * When to use xsl:value-of
 * XSLT vs XQuery for the same task?
+Push vs. Pull processing

 ## Thursday June 14